enwikipedia-acc/tf/README.md

 Then go to oauth-aws, tweak the parameters in `terraform.tfvars` as you need to, and `terraform init` and `terraform apply` your way to infrastructure.
 You should get a DNS name given to you which you should be able to throw into a browser.

 If you use Linode for your DNS, you can specify the name of the zone and the name of the record to be created as a CNAME for your instance.

+### Setting up OAuth from scratch
+Not yet done, good luck.

+### WMCS deployment

+You can't use Terraform, so you'll have to do this manually.

+1. Shutoff the old instance and detach the cinder volumes.
+2. Create a new instance with the settings below
+3. Attach the cinder volumes to the new instance
+4. Create instance metadata called "publicdns" with value "accounts-oauth.wmflabs.org"
+5. Update novaproxy to point to the new instance
+6. Log into the box and run `acc-provision`

+Instance settings:
+    Name: accounts-mwoauthX
+    SecGroups: web/default
+    Flavour: g3.cores1.ram2.disk20
+    UserData: use the contents of the ./ansible/oauth-wmcs-userdata.sh file.